 - An increase in the volume and types of businesses utilizing PaaS and SaaS

-ERP and Ecommerce Integration: Why It’s Vital
+ERP and: Why It’s Vital

-ERP software is often at the core of a business’s data.
-Your ERP solution might handle finances, as we saw above.
+is often at the core of a business’s data.
+Your might handle finances, as we saw above.
 But if your ERP can’t access everything that pertains to money coming in and out of your business, your reports could be inaccurate or even misleading.
 This is even more true when your Ecommerce venture spans several websites or stores or works across multiple marketplaces such as Amazon and eBay as well as your own core e-store.